jhpyle/docassemble/_docs/docker.md

 host machine and start a new machine.
 Just remember to save the contents of your `env.list` file, if you were using one.

+If you are not using any form of [data storage], but you want to move your container from one machine to another machine, you can do so using [Docker] commands.
+First, use [`docker stop`] to safely shut down the container.
+Then use [`docker commit`] to convert the container into an image.
+You can run [`docker images`] to verify that the image exists on the machine.
+Then you can use [`docker save`] to convert the image into a `.tar` file.
+Then you can copy the `.tar` file from the old machine to the new machine with a network file copying command like `scp`.
+On the new machine, you can use [`docker load`] to convert that `.tar` file into an image.
+You can run `docker images` to verify that the image now exists on the new machine).
+Then you can invoke `docker run` on this image (using the same environment variables and command line switches you used when you ran `docker run` on the old machine.

 # <a name="downgrading"></a>Installing an earlier version of **docassemble** when using Docker

 When you do `docker run` or `docker pull`, the only image available on